Despite vow to remove the worst offenders, ICE data shows less than 1% of deportees had murder convictions

 President Trump campaigned on a vow to round up the "worst of the worst" offenders among the criminals who were living illegally inside the United States.
 But CBS News has obtained deportation data that indicates the Trump administration's deportation push has ensnared many undocumented immigrants without violent criminal records.

-Of the estimated 100,000 people who have been deported since January of this year by Immigration and Customs Enforcement, 70,583 were convicted criminals, according to an ICE document obtained by CBS News.
+Of the estimated 100,000 people who were deported between January 1 and June 24 by Immigration and Customs Enforcement, 70,583 were convicted criminals, according to an ICE document obtained by CBS News.
 However, the data also shows that most of the documented infractions were traffic or immigration offenses.

 The ICE document listed out raw data that was broken down by conviction, not by deportee.

-Note: Editor's note: This article has been updated to clarify that the percentages included represent the number of convictions of recently deported undocumented immigrants.